Submission Preparation Checklist

 Meyer, M. H., & Crane, F. G. (2014).
 New venture creation: An innovator’s guide to entrepreneurship (2nd ed.).
 Thousand Oaks, CA: Sage publications.

-RME only accepts a research paper.
+Jurnal LeECOM only accepts a community service paper.
 The category covers manuscript which report on any type of research undertaken by the author(s).
-The research may involve quantitative approaches (i.e., experiment, causal-comparative, and correlational), qualitative approaches (i.e., narrative, case study, ethnography, phenomenology, and grounded theory), mixed methods strategies, action research, evaluation research, and developmental research.
+The research may involve quantitative approaches (i.e., experimental design, longitudinal design, and cross-sectional design), qualitative approaches (i.e., case study, phenomenology, ethnography, and grounded theory), mixed methods strategies, action research, evaluation research, and developmental research.

 The structure of manuscript may cover: introduction, method, results, discussion, and conclusion (not mandatory, but may be added to discussion).
 For qualitative approaches, results may also be combined with discussion.
 In published manuscript, the word “introduction” will not be written by editor.